 Each mystery box contain 10-12 mixed items in different product categories.
 You may find some items worth over hundreds dollars.

-So, what have the people who have taken the leap said about the experience?
+So, what have the people who have taken the leap said about the ”Amazon return box for sale” experience?

 One customer feels that the liquidation companies sift through pallets removing anything of worth and bundling the rest to sell to people looking to flip returns.